Skip to main content

 ISO/IEC 27001:2022 reorganised the Annex A controls from 14 domains with 114 controls into 4 themes with 93 controls.
 Eleven new controls were introduced, including threat intelligence, cloud security, ICT readiness for business continuity, data masking, data leakage prevention, monitoring activities, web filtering, and secure coding.
 The restructuring makes the standard more practical to implement and better aligned with modern security operations.
 Organisations certified to the 2013 version must transition by October 2025.

-Can a virtual CISO manage our ISMS? +
+Can an external security lead manage our ISMS? +